 E-commerce can utilize Smart Answers to handle zero-result search queries and improve the overall relevancy by recommending products that are most likely of users interest.

 Training data can be explicitly provided as query/response pairs or constructed from the collected signals data.
-Even if you don’t have an existing set of recorded interactions, you can rely on Smart Answers cold start solution.
-It uses various pre-trained models to get OOTB semantic capabilities as well as provides a possibility to train unsupervised models for specific domains.
+Even if you do not have an existing set of recorded interactions, you can rely on Smart Answers cold start solution.
+It uses various pre-trained models to get out-of-the-box (OOTB) semantic capabilities as well as provides a possibility to train unsupervised models for specific domains.

 These features bring traditional search relevancy development and Data Science together into an easy-to-use configuration framework that leverages Fusion’s indexing and querying pipelines.

 Embed this system as a self-help feature on your Help page or Contact Us page to reduce the call center load.